Here's the French page of an X.500 directory. The France.com site is in English.

 French Fries could come in handy for the contra dancers.
 They're addicts.
 They only come off the floor for urgent hygiene and carbo-loading.

-In 2006, Frisco, Texas, a northern suburb of Dallas, made news by firing an elementary school teacher for an event that occurred when she took a class of fifth-graders on a trip to the Dallas Museum of Art.
-The trip had been approved by the principal, and the 89 students were accompanied by 5 teachers, at least 12 parents, and a museum docent, but the hammer fell on Ms. McGee, the art teacher who planned the event.
+In 2006, Frisco, Texas, a northern suburb of Dallas, made news by terminating an elementary-school art teacher for an event that occurred when she took a class of fifth-graders on a trip to the Dallas Museum of Art.
+The trip had been approved by the principal, and the 89 students were accompanied by 5 teachers, at least 12 parents, and a museum docent, but the hammer fell on Ms. Sydney McGee, an art teacher with 28 years of teaching experience who planned the event.

 Incidentally, in addition to the well-known French and English word that is the head term of this entry, French has and English also had from it the word frison, meaning `Frisian.'
 Spanish has this as frisón, which sounds pretty much like the French etymon, except that the final n in Spanish is pronounced as a consonant /n/ rather than as a nasalization of the final vowel.